-The tuition per semester for students matriculating in the PA Program after January 1, 2016 is determined by Virginia residency status as follows:
+For students matriculating in the Physician Assistant program after January 1, 2019, tuition and fees per semester are determined by the Virginia residency status as follows:

 State residency is determined after acceptance in the program and will be verified by the admissions staff.

-NOTE: Tuition and fee rates are subject to change without notice.
-EVMS typically announces the tuition and fee rates prior to the start of each academic year, historically every July.
+Tuition and fees are subject to change without notice.
+EVMS typically announces the tuition and fee rates in July.
+Questions about tuition and fee charges on student accounts should be directed to EVMS Financial Services.

-Students who decide to withdraw from the the program must follow policies and procedures set by the EVMS Accounts Receivable and Student Billing Office for refunds of tuition and fees.
+Students who decide to withdraw from the program must follow policies and procedures set by EVMS Accounts Receivable and Student Billing for refunds of tuition and fees.

 External Loan Repayment Opportunities